"Hello, World!" in Rust

 }

-I then compiled the program with the command rustc hello.rs
+I then compiled the program with the command rustc hello.rs, and executed it

-.
-The result: printing out the string "Hello, World!"
+with ./hello.
+The result: printing out the string "Hello, World!".
+Success!

 Now that I know that my environment is capable of compiling and running Rust programs without issue, I can be relatively confident moving forward that if there are issues, they come from my code being broken.